Final Fantasy III: Story

 An earthquake opens up a previously hidden cavern in Altar Cave near the village of Ur on the floating continent.
-Four young orphans under the care of Topapa, the village elder, explore the earthquake's impact and come across a crystal of light.
-The crystal grants them a portion of its power, and instructs them to go forth and restore balance to the world.
-Not knowing what to make of the crystal's pronouncements, but nonetheless recognizing the importance of its words, the four inform their adoptive family of their mission and set out to explore an overworld outside the area in which they were brought up, in order to bring balance back to the world.
+Four young orphans, under the care of Topapa, the village elder, explore the earthquake's impact and come across a crystal of light.
+The crystal grants them a portion of its power and instructs them to go forth and restore balance to the world.
+Not knowing what to make of the crystal's pronouncements but recognizing the importance of its words, the four inform their adoptive family of their mission and set out to explore an overworld outside the area where they were brought up to bring balance back to the world.

-Their adventures lead them to discover that there lies a whole world beyond the boundaries of the floating continent upon which they were living.
-In the world below, they discover a warlock named Xande, one of three apprentices to the legendary Archmage Noah, is trying to possess the crystals of light, so as to bring forth chaos and disorder.
-The four warriors eventually arrive at the Crystal Tower where they discover that the Cloud of Darkness is the source of the recent events.
-The Cloud attempts to create a similar situation to the Flood of Light a millennium earlier so that the world is pulled into the void.
-The Light Warriors traverse into the domain of the dark crystals to free the imprisoned Dark Warriors and defeat the Cloud of Darkness, thereby restoring the crystals and balance to the world.
-In the DS remake, there are several "side quests" that can also be completed.
+Their adventures led them to discover a whole world beyond the boundaries of the floating continent upon which they were living.
+In the world below, they discover a warlock named Xande, one of three apprentices to the legendary Archmage Noah, trying to possess the crystals of light to bring forth chaos.
+The four warriors eventually arrive at the Crystal Tower, discovering that the Cloud of Darkness is the source of the recent events.
+The Cloud attempts to create a similar situation to the Flood of Light a millennium earlier to pull the world into the Void.
+The Light Warriors traverse the domain of the dark crystals to free the imprisoned Dark Warriors and defeat the Cloud of Darkness, thereby restoring the crystals and bringing balance to the world.
+In the DS remake, several "side quests" can also be completed.

-The story is virtually the same in the remakes, but with some major differences in the introductory sequence.
-In the remakes, Luneth goes to the Altar Cave alone, but while exploring he trips and falls into a hole created by the earthquake.
-He is then beset by goblins, and while he is frantically searching for a way out, he comes upon a room, where he is ambushed by a Land Turtle.
-After defeating it, he finds the Wind Crystal, which tells him that he has been chosen as a Warrior of Light, destined to restore balance to the world, and there are three others like him, but before Luneth can ask it to elaborate, he is teleported to the surface.
+The story is virtually the same in the remakes but has significant differences in the introductory sequence.
+In the remakes, Luneth goes to the Altar Cave alone; while exploring, he trips and falls into a hole created by the earthquake.
+Goblins beset him, and while he is frantically searching for a way out, he comes upon a room where a Land Turtle ambushes him.
+After defeating it, he finds the Wind Crystal, which tells him that he has been chosen as a Warrior of Light, destined to restore balance to the world, and there are three others like him.
+Still, before Luneth can ask it to elaborate, he is teleported to the surface.
 He returns to Ur, but Elder Topapa does not elucidate much on the matter besides stating that someone had brought him to Topapa.
 Going to a corner of town, Luneth finds his friend Arc being bullied by some of the kids.
-When Luneth intervenes, the kids run away, with Arc running away to Kazus, proving that he is not scared of ghosts.
+When Luneth intervenes, the kids run away, with Arc running to Kazus, proving that he is not scared of ghosts.